 There are also excellent books available for children.
 The LD OnLine Kids section features a large selection of good books to help children handle learning and attention issues.
 For example, youll find Survival Guide for Kids with LD by Fisher and Cummings and The Creeps in Room 112 by Bennett, as well as books for much younger students.
 You can also find excellent articles written by children.

-2) How can I prevent my child with LD from developing low self-esteem?
+2) How can I prevent a child with LD from developing low self-esteem?

 The support and encouragement you provide your child will give her tremendous comfort.
 Assure her that she is not alone in her academic struggles that many other children have difficulty learning in school, and that you are there to support her.